 Greetings from LCNB’s President!

-The Literacy Coalition of New Brunswick is committed to fostering and improving literacy in the Province of New Brunswick and it would not be possible without our partner organizations and individuals like yourselves.
-We thank you for your support.
+Finally, thank you to our tireless Board of Directors, who generously donate their time and experience to the management of this worthwhile organization.
+The Literacy Coalition of New Brunswick is committed to fostering and improving literacy in this province and it would not be possible without our partner organizations and individuals like yourselves.
+We thank all of you for your continuous support.

 President, Literacy Coalition of New Brunswick